JaimeHerreraa/Todo-Task-API/readme.md

 In order to execute the application the following steps are necessary:

 1. Install node.js dependencies.
-Make sure to execute this command in the project root directoty.
+Make sure to execute this command in the project root directory.

    ```bash
    $ npm install